TheWatcher/twscript/docs/TWTrapSetSpeed.md

 in the DesignNote document.
 If a parameter is not specified, the default value shown is used instead.
-Note that while all the parameters are optional, and if you do not specify a parameter the script will attempt to use a 'sane' default, you probably want to always set at least the `TWTrapSetSpeed` parameter to something.
+Note that while all the parameters are optional, and if you do not specify a parameter the script will attempt to use a 'sane' default, you probably want to always set at least the `TWTrapSetSpeedSpeed` parameter to something.

+Note that, in addition to the parameters listed here, this script supports the parameters described in the [TWBaseTrap.html](TWBaseTrap.html) file.

 ### Parameter: `TWTrapSetSpeedSpeed`
 - Type: `float`